Outdoor Herbivore's Food Model

 Honesty about Food Ingredients & Claims

 A majority of our time spent at Outdoor Herbivore is staying up-to-date on issues surrounding food production.
-We like to be informed of the latest news concerning GMO crops, tricks manufacturers use to bypass FDA regulations or make junk food appear healthy, health claims/risks, newly approved synthetics that often get labeled as “natural”, the list goes on.
+We like to stay informed of the latest news concerning GMO crops, tricks manufacturers use to bypass FDA regulations or make junk food appear healthy, health claims/risks, newly approved synthetics that often get labeled as “natural,” the list goes on.
 Then, we share this information with you.

 In an age of rising rates of cancer, auto immune disease, food borne illness and allergies, we are increasingly concerned that food ingredients remain natural and safe.